goofy2k/ESP32_faust2api/README.md

  I imported the active files.
 Hope that everything compiles well CHECK CHECK

  CHeck this by comparing the uploaded buildlog.txt  with the newly generated buildlog2.txt

+ The source must be on the windows side!

+ It is now (?)  .... output in buildlog3.txt

  THe cerr is still there!
 Do you use the correct source?